UWYO-Fall15-Sr-Design-Drone/CoscSrDesignDrones/README.md

 ========================================
 Readme file for the Drone group
 ========================================
-'<code>'

 Use Cases
 Use Case: 1 Automate Flight
 CHARACTERISTIC INFORMATION

 Goal in Context: Have the drone take off, fly up, forward, backwards, rotate, and land in the same spot it took off from
 Scope: Company
 Level: Summary
 Preconditions: We know Buyer, their address, etc.
 Success End Condition: Drone flies without control, everyone drinks happily.
 Failed End Condition: Drone needs retrieval, everyone drinks sadly.